nanodocumet/Nanodicom/README.txt

 				to prompt or creating html output
 'anonymizer' => To anonymize DICOM files.
 It keeps track of repeated values
 				among files for consistency.
+				New v1.1!: Searches and replaces inside Sequences.
+Great for DICOMDIR

 Miscelaneous
 ------------